airbornio/signed-web-apps/README.md

     In this file, you can execute code and register for events like a normal Service Worker, with two important exceptions:

-    1.  importScripts() is not synchronous, so you need to put `await` in front of it.
+    1. You shouldn't use importScripts(), because it doesn't support [SRI].
+Instead, you should use the asynchronous function importScriptsFromSW().
 This is also why the example above is wrapped in an asynchronous [immediately-executed function expression][IIFE].

     2. You can only register for `fetch`, `message`, `install` and